How to Backup WordPress Site: Manually, Using hPanel and Plugins

 Next, follow the guide below to upload your website files via FTP:

 - Open the public_html folder on the right side of the screen by clicking on it.

 - Navigate to the folder containing the downloaded files on the left side of your screen.
 Select the ones you want to upload, right-click on them, and choose Upload to begin importing.

 In this example, we’ll use phpMyAdmin and Hostinger’s hPanel to export the WordPress database.

 Follow the steps below:

 - Log in to hPanel.
 Click Hosting on the navigation bar, find your domain name and click the Manage button.

-- Scroll down to the Databases section and click on phpMyAdmin.
+- Find the Databases section in the sidebar and click on phpMyAdmin.

 - Find your site’s database name from the List of Current Databases and click the Enter phpMyAdmin button.

 - Tick the Check all box at the bottom of the page to select all tables and click Export.